ChickTechRDU/rpi-wordpress-screen/README.md

 I2C (pronounced I squared C) is an advanced serial protocol that uses two wires plus possible ground and power lines to connect several devices that are a short distance apart and don't require rapid data transfer.
 Generally one device is considered the master and the rest are considered slaves.
 The master calls out to a slave via a specific hard coded 7bit device address.
 Communications happen one direction at a time and there can be up to 127 slaves hooked up in parrallel on one I2C bus.
 Each device is interconnected via a serial data (SDA) and serial clock(SCL) wires.

 In addition to supporting the protocols above, the Raspberry Pi also offers GPIO pins.
-When working with those signals can either be `digtal` or `analog` and  the data can flow either `in` or `out`.
+When working with those, signals can either be `digtal` or `analog` and  the data can flow either `in` or `out`.

 Digital is either on or off.
 Think of a light switch.
 Analog is more like what the ocean looks like or what a song looks like in some editing software if you've ever seen that.
 Very fluid.